feraco/robot-usd/usdz_package/README.md

 This approach is ideal when you want to maintain the original geometry but customize the colors and ensure proper propeller animation.

+#### iOS and SceneKit Compatible Animations

+For better compatibility with iOS, macOS, and SceneKit, we provide three specialized scripts:

+1. **`create_scenekit_compatible_crazyflie.py`**: Creates a USDZ file optimized for SceneKit with proper animation hierarchy.
+2. **`create_explicit_animation_crazyflie.py`**: Uses explicit animation on the propeller meshes for better compatibility.
+3. **`create_ios_compatible_crazyflie.py`**: Uses iOS-specific animation techniques and settings for optimal compatibility.

+These scripts produce USDZ files that should work well when viewed directly in iOS/macOS or when imported into Xcode projects with RealityKit or SceneKit.

 #### Using Original USD Geometry with Original Materials

 If you want to create an animated USDZ file that preserves all the original geometry and materials from a USD file, you can use the `create_original_animated_crazyflie.py` script.
 This script: